-These homemade, from-scratch Amish Baked Beans are pure comfort food.
-They’re delicious any time of the year but are perfect for those chilly days when it’s nice to have a little extra heat given off from cooking something delicious in the oven.
+These homemade, from-scratch Amish Baked Beans are just like Grandma’s old-fashioned baked beans.
+They’re delicious during the summer for backyard cookouts and barbecues, but they’re also perfect for those chilly days when it’s nice to have a little extra heat given off from cooking something delicious in the oven.
 I start with dried beans and slow cook them for hours until they are perfectly tender and bathed in a rich and hearty sauce that is just a little smoky and a little sweet.
-And although beans baked from scratch take a little more time than starting with canned beans, the preparation is simple, and the end result so delicious it makes it worth the extra time.
+And although beans baked made from scratch take a little more time than starting with canned beans, the preparation is simple, and the end result is so delicious it makes it worth the extra time.
+And if you love homestyle side dishes, check out my recipe for homemade Squash Casserole.

 If you’re wondering what makes these homemade baked beans Amish, it’s simply because my recipe is (slightly) adapted from a recipe found in a little printed booklet of old Amish recipes that I have in my cookbook collection (it’s dated 1980 so it’s definitely in a vintage recipe).
 So I’m giving credit where it is due by calling these Amish Baked Beans.
 And also, being originally from PA, I can tell you that when it comes to hearty comfort food, the Amish are experts.
 This is the kind of recipe that you can trust is stick-to-your-ribs home cooking.